-Before meeting his unfortunate demise, the factory considered William Howard Bentley one of the two best box corrugators in a nation-wide chain of thirteen locations.
-Production numbers don’t tell the tale of a great employee though, and they didn’t account for all the intangibles William Bentley brought to the position.
-William proved to be a great mentor to those working the various roles on his machine, he proved adept at settling minor disputes among his fellow employees, and he was such a great team player that his immediate supervisor, Mick Oliveri, did not leave his office for years.
-Bentley made Mick Oliveri’s job so easy that when that Mick received a promotion, Mick assured those involved that much of the credit should go to William Bentley.
+A nation-wide chain considered William Howard Bentley one of the two best box corrugators, before his unfortunate demise.
+Production numbers alone don’t tell the tale of William Howard Bentley, however, for they don’t account for all of the intangibles he brought to the company.
+William, they said, proved to be a great mentor to those working the various roles on his machine, he proved adept at settling disputes among his fellow employees, and he was such a great team player that his immediate supervisor, Mick Oliveri, did not have to leave his office for years.
+Bentley made Mick Oliveri’s job so easy that when Oliveri received a promotion, he assured those involved that much of the credit should go to William Bentley.
 Oliveri also stated that his open position should go to Bentley.

-William also had a spotless record of absenteeism, with no violations of any sort in the last decade, and his loyalty to the company that was almost unprecedented in their location.
+William Bentley had a spotless record of absenteeism, with no violations of any sort in the last decade, and his loyalty to the company was almost unprecedented in their location.
 The interview for the promotion, his manager Mr. Mick Oliveri conceded, was all but a formality.

 Witnesses report that the promotion changed William Bentley.
-He had always had a pleasant disposition about him, they said, but that promotion put an extra bounce in his step and another song in his soul.
+He had always had a pleasant disposition, they said, but that promotion put an extra bounce in his step and another song in his soul.
 They also added that he didn’t let the promotion go to his head.
-William Bentley was as a levelheaded man of consistency that didn’t let the stress of the job get to him.
+William Bentley was as a levelheaded man of consistency that didn’t let promotions or the stress of the job get to him.

-“It was like Mr. Bentley had already proven something in life,” another employee, named Bobby Abboud mentioned.
+“It was like Mr. Bentley had something else going on in life,” another employee, named Bobby Abboud, mentioned.
 “Even when he was one of us, before his promotion, he walked around with an air of confidence about him.
 It wasn’t arrogance.
 It was confidence.
 I thought William must have had a million dollars or something, because he acted as if he didn’t need the job, or the money.
-I know he did, I talked to him a lot on smoke breaks, but he had this air about him that led you believe he was just doing this work for something to do.”
+I know he did, I talked to him a lot on smoke breaks, but he had this air about him that led you to believe he was just doing this work for something to do.”

-William carried this levelheaded, stress-free mindset into his first, one-month review as supervisor.
-His manager Mick Oliveri quoted William Bentley stating, in that first, one-month review that he wasn’t worried about the poor performance of all of the new employees on his machine.
+William carried this levelheaded, stress-free mindset into his second, one-month review as supervisor.
+His manager Mick Oliveri quoted William Bentley stating, in that review that he wasn’t worried about the poor performance of all of the new employees on his machine.
 He stated that he had confidence in his men, and he believed in them.

 “You probably should be worried, is what I told him,” Mick Oliveri informed me.

 “We do have an out coming,” Mick Oliveri stated that he said to William.
-“We’ll need to document it, as thoroughly as possible, but we can get out of this.
-We will need you to write these kids up on every failing, where warranted of course, so that when their ninety-day probationary period ends, we can fire those that need to be fired, and we can get a different, more competent staff in here.”
+“We’ll need more documentation on it, as thoroughly as possible, but we can get out of this.
+We will need you to write these kids up on every failing, where warranted of course, so that when their ninety-day probationary period ends, we can fire those who need to be fired, and we can get a different, more competent staff in here.”

-After that first, one-month review, William Bentley held his own, emergency, mandatory meeting with all of the employees on his team.
+After that meeting, William Bentley held his own, emergency, mandatory meeting with all of the employees on his team.
 He called it the “Your ass is grass” meeting.

-“Your ass is grass,” William said to open the staff meeting.
+“Your ass is grass,” William said to open the meeting.
 “I’m not going to lie to you, the shit is rolling downhill.
-Our numbers on this machine were so bad last quarter that my manager Mick Oliveri’s ass is on the line, which means my ass is on the line, which means every person sitting in this room has their ass on the line.
-The numbers are so bad that you’re all on official suspension, as of today, and you have ninety days to make things right.”
+Our numbers on this machine were so bad last month that my manager’s ass is on the line, which means my ass is on the line, which means every person sitting in this room has their ass on the line.
+The numbers were so bad that you’re all on official suspension, as of today, and you have thirty days to make things right.”

 Most of those employees were able to turn things around, some of them didn’t.
-The box corrugator didn’t make it, and this introduced William Bentley and Mick Oliveri to one of the cruel realities of life in Corporate America: It’s tough to find competent employees.
-Firing a whole mess of incompetent employees, does not necessarily mean that competent ones will follow.
+The box corrugator didn’t make it, and this introduced William Bentley and Mick Oliveri to one of the cruel realities of life in corporate America: Firing a whole mess of incompetent employees, does not necessarily mean that competent ones will follow.

 Due to the turnover at most fast food restaurants, it’s impossible to compile a complete record of Robert R. Johnson’s employment history, but he was able to secure a technical assistant position at a prestigious online company before working for the box factory.
 Robert R. Johnson informed his fellow employees, shortly after his first day at the box factory that he felt like his whole life had led him to that moment.
 He, like most young people his age, was obsessed with computers.
-It was both his greatest attribute, and eventually his greatest albatross, for he had little to no patience for customers, and potential clients, that didn’t know the most fundamental operations of the internet.
+It was both his greatest attribute, and eventually his greatest albatross, for he had little to no patience with customers who didn’t know the most fundamental operations of the internet.
 His employers considered him a dynamo at the position.
 Although it’s often difficult for former employers to reveal information, good or bad, on former employees, the Human Resources representative that I spoke with informed me that Robert’s numbers were such that he received a raise in seven of the eight quarters he spent with them.
 The company thought that their relationship with Robert Johnson was mutual, and it was for most of Robert’s tenure, but he began to grow restless.
 In his exit interview, Robert R. Johnson informed his former employer that he didn’t care for the notion of spending the rest of his life behind a computer.

-“He came from a long line of men that worked with their hands,” a friend of Robert’s, named Mark Norton, reported Robert as saying.
-“He said that he had spent his life doing everything he could to avoid manual labor, then once he achieved it, he felt like he missed something in life.
-He began to long for the rigors of craftsmanship.
+“He came from a long line of men who worked with their hands,” a friend of Robert’s, named Mark Norton, reported Robert saying.
+“He said that he had spent his life doing everything he could to avoid manual labor, then once he achieved it, he felt like he was missing something in life.
+He longed for the rigors of physical craftsmanship.
 He had this idea that he needed to work with his hands, as his dad and his grandpa had.
 He said he was more than willing to take a decent cut in pay to do so.
-His wife, he said, was less than willing, but she knew how unhappy he was, and she came around to his way of thinking.”
+His wife, was less than enthusiastic about it, but she knew how unhappy he was, and she came around to his way of thinking.”

-“He was stressed out by his first month,” Mark Norton.
-“But as long as I’ve known Robert, he’s always been the type to get it.
-It might take him a little longer than most, but he always got it.
+“He was stressed out in the first month,” Mark Norton added, “but as long as I’ve known Robert, he’s always been the type to get it.
+It might take him a little longer than most, but he always gets it.
 As a person suffering from dyslexia, school wasn’t easy for him.
-As a little guy, sports wasn’t easy for him, but he has always been a slow learner, with a comeback mentality.
-I don’t think the box factory job would be any different for him.
+As a little guy, sports wasn’t easy for him, but he was a slow learner, with a comeback mentality.
+I didn’t think the box factory job would be any different for him.
 We both thought it would just be a matter of time before he got it.”

 As previously stated, William Bentley was a confident and patient supervisor, and he instilled in Robert R. Johnson all the beliefs he had in himself.
 Some, including Mick Oliveri, stated that it was inspiring to watch Bentley take Robert under his wing, and that Bentley saw a lot of himself in Robert, and that he regarded Robert as an apprentice of sorts.

 “Bentley started to get all stressed out,” Jimmy continued.
 “Like none of us had ever seen him before.
 He said Damn it!
 Johnson, somewhat, in the beginning.
-I mean, Damn it wasn’t getting it, and Bentley was starting to get frustrated, but he stopped using the nickname when he learned that it had turned into an ongoing joke.
-It just got to be so much for the otherwise unflappable man, too much for one man to handle.
+I mean, Damn it! wasn’t getting it, and Bentley was starting to get frustrated, but he stopped using the nickname when he learned that we started turning into an ongoing joke.
+It just got to be so much for the otherwise unflappable man, too much, I think, for one man to handle.
 For William I mean.
-Damn it Johnson became the name everyone in the plant called … It’s Robert right?
+Damn it!
+Johnson became the name everyone in the plant called … It’s Robert right?
 Yeah, Robert Johnson.”

-“Bentley lost the bounce in his step, in those weeks,” Jimmy added, as a third-party witness to the events that led to William Bentley’s demise.
-“And no one thought he had a song in his soul anymore.
-He began standing by Robert R. Johnson, micromanaging the Robert’s every move in a way that made William Bentley sick.
+“Bentley lost the bounce in his step, in those weeks,” Jimmy added, as a third-party witness to the events that led to William Bentley’s demise, “and no one thought he had a song in his soul anymore.
+He began standing by Robert R. Johnson, micromanaging Robert’s every move in a way that made William Bentley sick.
 He never wanted to be that type of manager, but he had to be.”

 “Hey, the job of box corrugator is not for the weak,” an Adam Williams said, in defense of William Bentley’s micromanaging.
 “The training for the job is far too short and intense.
-We’ve all said that.
-Long before Damn was hired.
-Then, the trainee steps on the floor, and they encounter a level of pressure, from all the corners.
+We all said that long before Damn it! was hired.
+Then, the trainee steps on the floor, and they experience a level of pressure, from all the corners.
 It takes a special kind of person to handle that, we’ve all said that, and it might be that only one in ten can.
 Maybe.
-Then you have the level of pressure that comes from above and below on the supervisor.
+Then you add to that the level of pressure that comes from above and below on the supervisor.